 And after that, you have Cockburn Town.
 This is a more local area that still sees its share of tourists, offering the perfect combination of beautiful nature experiences and a more down to earth, local atmosphere.
 It’s packed with vibrant bars and is the best place to find nightlife on the island.

-The final area on our list is Cockburn Harbour.
+The final area on my list is Cockburn Harbour.
 This is one of the best areas to stay in Turks and Caicos for adventurous travellers, who want to see the Bahamas as they were before all the tourists came in.
 You won’t find as many amenities in this area.
 Instead, you’ll be treated to miles of pristine beaches and natural landscapes.

 Turks and Caicos’ 5 Best Areas to Stay in